Hero image of Vans logo over lightly textured background.

 Validate taxonomy switch from leading with who users are shopping for in gendered categories (mens, womens, kids) to a genderless approach leading with what users are shopping for (shoes, clothing, accessories, etc).

 Decrease the time it takes for a user to select a specific category.
-Make navigating between categories easier and more seemless.
+Make navigating between categories easier and quicker.

 Update visual design to match the redesigned PLP and PDP.